May 3rd, 2022 was a sad day for Doggy Grub. The day we had to say goodbye to our dog Betty.

 While a healthy diet and lifestyle kept her alive and well for a long time, at 14yrs old, she was diagnosed with an inoperable brain tumour.

-Just like that, one day, you are face with what you have dreading all along - your dog’s mortality.
+Just like that, one day, you are faced with what you have been dreading all along - your dog’s mortality.

 With only a couple of months to live, we decided to make her as comfortable as possible, managing symptoms such as seizures, and finally, we made the decision to say goodbye, at home- the hardest decision of our life.